valiktor/valiktor/README.md

 ### Internationalization

 Valiktor supports decoupled internationalization, this allows to maintain the validation logic in the core of the application and the internationalization in another layer, such as presentation or RESTful adapter.
-This guarantees some design principles proposed by Domain Driven Design or Clean Architecture, for example.
+This guarantees some design principles proposed by Domain-Driven Design or Clean Architecture, for example.

 The internationalization works by converting a collection of `ConstraintViolation` into a collection of `ConstraintViolationMessage` through the extension function `org.valiktor.i18n.mapToMessage` by passing the following parameters: